SD › Vanuatu Hotels › Angelfish Cove Villas Review

 Angelfish Cove Villas – Food and Drink

-- Restaurant & Bar: There is no restaurant or bar onsite because all villas are equipped with a kitchen.
+- Restaurant & Bar: There is no restaurant or bar because all villas are equipped with kitchens.

-- Room Service: Not provided because there is no restaurant onsite.
+- Room Service: Not provided because there is no restaurant.

 Angelfish Cove Villas – Rooms

-- Room Types: Studio Villas • 2 Bedroom Villas • 3 Bedroom Villa (1 only) • 2 Bedroom Duplexes
+- Room Types: Studio Villa • 2 Bedroom Villa • 3 Bedroom Villa (1 only) • 2 Bedroom Duplex

-- Smoking Rooms: Smoking is not permitted inside the rooms, but allowed on the verandas.
+- Smoking Rooms: Smoking is not permitted inside the rooms, but allowed on the patios.

-- Best Room: The solitary 3 Bedroom Villa boasts the finest position, facing the beach only metres away.
-Adding to the tropical feel are the shady trees, private plunge pool and outdoor decking.
+- Best Room: The solitary 3 Bedroom Villa has the finest position, facing the beach only meters away.
+Adding to the tropical feel are the shady trees, private plunge pool, and outdoor deck.

 Angelfish Cove Villas – What’s Nearby?

 There’s nowhere to eat or drink along the access road.
 The only option is to walk 200m across the rocky beach (there is no road connection) to the modest seaside café at the CoCo Beach Resort.
-Better is the classy but pricey restaurant at the Paradise Cove Resort, another 200m along the road from CoCo Beach.
-Otherwise, charter a minibus at the resort and head into Pango (about 3.5km) for:
+The classy but pricey restaurant at the Paradise Cove Resort, another 200m along the road from CoCo Beach, is better.
+Otherwise, charter a minibus at the resort and head into Pango (about 3.5 km) for:

-- Breakas Restaurant – in the resort of the same name.
-Offers a lovable tropical ambience, with happy hours and an imaginative Pacific-flavoured menu.
-9-minute drive.
+- Breakas Restaurant – In the Breakas Beach Resort.
+Offers a lovable tropical ambience, with happy hours and an imaginative Pacific-flavored menu.

-- Café Vila (772 8028) – chic bistro at the Nasama Resort about 700m further towards town.
-For delicious meals, shakes, pastries and tapas in a pleasant open-air setting.
+- Café Vila – Chic bistro at the Nasama Resort about 700m further towards town.
+For delicious meals, shakes, pastries, and tapas in a pleasant open-air setting.
 Try the Malaysian Chicken Curry.
-10-minute drive.

-- Alternatively, hop on a minibus to the main road through Port Vila (8km) for Le Café du Village (idyllic Mediterranean-style bistro); the Brewery Bar & Restaurant (imposing street-side setting for burgers, wraps and pizzas) (17-minute drive); or Jill’s Cafe (popular, specialising in Mexican food) (18-minute drive).
+- Alternatively, hop on a minibus to the main road through Port Vila (8 km) for Le Café du Village (idyllic Mediterranean-style bistro), the Brewery Bar & Restaurant (imposing street-side setting for burgers, wraps, and pizzas), or Jill’s Cafe (popular, specializing in Mexican food).

-- Market or Grocery: The hut at the entrance sells very basic supplies.
-Otherwise come prepared, because the closest shops are in Port Villa.
+The hut at the entrance sells very basic supplies.
+Otherwise, come prepared because the closest shops are in Port Villa.

 There is no public transport along this isolated road.
-So, get a lift or walk to the junction about 1km away, from where public minibuses head to Port Vila, 15 minutes away.
+So, get a lift or walk to the junction about 1 km away, from where public minibuses head to Port Vila.
 Or charter a minibus from the lobby.